isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1284.md

 ---
-title: Managed Firewall Solution - Fortigate 80F
+title: Venue management software Version 2.0 - Regular
 permalink: /productivity-solutions-grant/solutionrepo/solution1284
 ---

 ### Description

-LGA's Managed Firewall Service provides robust next-generation firewall protection powered by advanced threat intelligence to identify and stop potential security breaches.
-Backed up by 24/7 LGA support and monitoring, customers are freed from the burden of tasks such as configuration change management, tech refresh, license renewals, patch deployment and maintenance due to our fully managed service.
+Venuerific was founded in Singapore in 2013 with the goal of helping venue owners market and grow their business through the events industry.
+What we discovered soon after was that most venues did not have the proper tools & systems to effectively manage this business.
+Hence in 2015, Venuerific pivoted to developing a one-stop system that allows the venues to operate optimally and efficiently through relevant data and in return increase revenue & profitability of the business.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/DesensitisedLGA_managedfirewall_CRwef27May2021_Part_3.pdf' target='_blank'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Venuerific_Annex_3_CR_wef_22_July_2021.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria